Wax30d/ChessTest/README.md

 Easy code.

 Code info:
-  - Only 2 figure exists on chess board, white and black knights;
+  - Only 2 figures exist on chess board, white and black knights;
   - Number of row and columns of chess board will be given by user;
   - Starting position of white and black knigths will be given by user;